alliancecan/RSCAN/README.md

 RSCAN is supported by the Digital Research Alliance of Canada and serves as a platform for communication and resource sharing.
 We aim to:

-- **Thrive the community**: Foster collaboration, knowledge sharing, and professional connections among RSEs and RSPs.
+- **Build a thriving community**: Foster collaboration, knowledge sharing, and professional connections among RSEs and RSPs.
 - **Advocate**: Highlight the critical role of RSEs/RSPs in advancing research and innovation.
 - **Provide resources**: Deliver tools, training, and materials to support career development, education, and technical expertise.